MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-native/animation.md

 mobile::
   swipe: |
-    Focus moves to and from the animation if in the swipe order
+    Focus moves to and from the animation if in the swipe order.

 screenreader:
   Focus:  |
-    If meaningful, animation is focused and its meaning announced via alt text
+    If meaningful, animation is focused and its meaning is announced via alt text.

 group: |
-    Group any label and associated animation to minimize swipes
+    Group any label and associated animation to minimize swipes.

 settings:
   text resize: |